Prospectus

 Description

-In a small-group project you will analyze and apply genomic information in the context of an organisms biology, behaviour and ecology; this will be presented by the group via a poster during a mini-symposium at the end of the course.
+In a small-group project you will analyze and apply genomic information in the context of the biology, behaviour and ecology of various organisms.
+This analysis will be presented by the group via a poster during a mini-symposium with which we finalize the course.

 Course objectives